janbrekke/Encrypter-Decrypter_GUI/README.md

 ### Prerequisites

-You will need some modules to make this work..\
+If not using the EXE file, you'll need some modules to make this work..\
 These are defined in the "requirements.txt" file.

 ```